 The Last Owl Chick

-The torrential rain started three days ago.
-Momma says that’s because it’s already monsoon season.
+The torrential rains started three days ago.
+Momma says that it’s already monsoon season.
 That she laid her eggs too late this year.
 That we hatched just in time.
-That the four of us need to hurry and grow up.
+That the four of us need to hurry up and grow up.

 There’s still one egg somewhere here in the nest box, but I don’t pay much attention to it.
 We all hatched about a week apart, and I’m the oldest.
 I’ve been here in this abandoned shack with Momma for a whole month now.